Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ## Clone the repository (pick SSH!)

 MAKE SURE YOU ARE ON A COMPUTER WITH A GITHUB KEY.
-If not, go back to day 1 and use the worksheet SSH_AWS.md to make a key on your computer or super computer and put the key on github!
+If not, go back to day 1 and use the worksheet `SSH_AWS.md` to make a key on your computer or super computer and put the key on github!

 ![](images/cloneit.png)

 ### General rule of thumb, pick HTTP to clone something you will only pull from, SSH if you want to pull and push

 ![](images/cloneitlocal.png)

-Now that you’ve created a remote repository on GitHub, you will have to run the "clone" command to create a copy of it *locally* on your computer.
+Now that you’ve created a remote repository on GitHub, you will have to run the `git clone` command to create a copy of it *locally* on your computer.
 On the repo page click the green "Code" button which will bring up the clone menu.
 Copy the 'SSH' link.

 Run `git clone <repository link>` in your local terminal.
 This will download the contents of the repo and create the local repo in the current directory in a folder with the name of the repo.